rosopensimrt/docker-opensimrt/Readme.md

 Or whatever your ip is.

+### Known issues

+Showing OpenSim graphics in Linux uses X forwarding with hardware acceleration.
+This is not available in Windows (as far as I know) and may the reason why running the Docker inside Windows has such slow performance.

-## Mac
+## Mac Users:

 The X server for MacOS is XQuartz.
 It may have the same limitations as Windows visualization, but this has not been tested.

-## Known issues

-Showing OpenSim graphics in Linux uses X forwarding with hardware acceleration.
-This is not available in Windows (as far as I know) and may the reason why running the Docker inside Windows has such slow performance.